cockles98/Body_Attraction_Simulator/README.md

 animation_3d function:
 * The code begins with parameter checks to ensure the coherence of input data.
-* Creates a 3D graph with all bodies using their positions at each time moment.
+* Creates a 3D graph with all bodies in their current positions.
+Do it to each time moment.
 * Then synthesize all the graphics into an animation.

 # Usage